andrescorrada/IntroductionToAlgebraicEvaluation/TheTwitterLikesToViewsSocialThermometer.md

 on.
 So views in your threads should mostly decline (you could have a viral tweet embeded in the thread!).
 Use this to polish your writing and experiment with new messages and ways to say it.

+## 3. The evil side of safety engineering is trapping

+It is a well-known adage that the smartest people to scam are the smartest.
+Why?
+There are probably many reasons I do not know.
+But one that I think may be at play is our old foe - the fallacy of "only-intelligent" evaluation.
+That only those more intelligent than us, can understand us and evaluate us correctly.
+That we need to understand something to control it.
+That we have to be intelligent to manipulate beings more intelligent than ourselves.

+First off, when the space aliens smarter than us land, all of us are going to have to learn how to scam those smarter than us.